-Presentations made at EGATIN Study Days & AGM 22-24 April 2016 in Zurich can be read on the page "Presentations"
+Presentations made at EGATIN Study Days & AGM can be read on the page "Presentations"

-Pay attention please to the info about upcoming Group Analytic conferences and other Group Analytic events on the page “Other Group Analytic Events”
+The Info about upcoming GASi Summer School 2019 and other Group Analytic conferences find please on the page "Other Group Analytic Events"

 a. professional and other training programmes